 Time Killers is a collection of short stories written and illustrated by Kazue Kato, the author of the Blue Exorcist manga series.
-This collection was published by Viz Media’s Shonen Jump Advanced imprint in 2014.
-The collection is rated “T+” for older teens; after reading this release, I would agree with the rating that it received.
+This collection was published by VIZ Media’s Shonen Jump Advanced imprint.
+The collection is rated “T+” for older teens.
+After reading this release, I would agree with the rating that it received.

 Written by: Kazue Kato